DarkPhoenix42/walter-ui/README.md

     ```bash
     git clone https://github.com/EthIndia2024IITR/walter-ui.git
     ```

-2. Install from Makefile:
+2. Install required libraries

+    - For Ubuntu (use equivalents on other package managers and distributions)
     ```bash
+    sudo apt install libssl-dev libsqlite3-dev libxcb-xfixes0-dev
+    ```

+3. Install from Makefile:

+    ```bash
     cd walter-ui;
     ```

-3. Run the project:
+4. Run the project:

     ```bash
     cargo build && cargo run

     ```

-4. You can access the CLI by using the --help flag
+5. You can access the CLI by using the --help flag

 ## Instructions